boghammar/MMM-SL-PublicTransport/README.md

 Example of such config is:
 ```
     ...
-    stationid: ['2235', '1233'],
+    stationid: [2322, 2326],
-    stationname: ['StationOne', 'StationTwo'],
+    stationname: ['Erikslund', 'Anbudsvägen'],
     ...
 ```
 Please note that having multiple stations will increase the number of API calls made since there's one call per station.
 You can mitigate this by carefully setting the ``updateInterval`` and ``highUpdateInterval`` configuration parameters.

+Also, having multiple stations will increase the space that this module takes on screen so use the ``displaycount`` parameter to limit the number of departures shown.

 ## Find stationid
 You need to set a stationid in the configuration and to find that run the following helper